 The East Careers Training company delivers high quality Careers training courses for professionals in the East of England and has been specialising in Careers Training for over 20 years.
 East Careers Training is managed by Suffolk County Council.

 All courses comprise of a combination of face to face sessions complimented by self-study and often work place observation.
 The teaching and learning is delivered by a range of experts in their field and follows the model of reflection, dialogue, practice and inquiry.
-Many courses have successfully secured funding from organisations such as The Department for Education, The Careers & Enterprise Company, Ipswich Opportunity Area and Fenland & East Cambridgeshire Opportunity Area.
+Many courses have successfully secured funding from organisations such as The Department for Education, The Careers and Enterprise Company, Ipswich Opportunity Area and Fenland and East Cambridgeshire Opportunity Area.

 For more information contact Jacqui Phipps at firstname.lastname@example.org.

-“The training I have done with SCC and the support from the trainers and assessors has made a significant contribution to my development as Careers Manager at my school”
+"The training I have done with SCC and the support from the trainers and assessors has made a significant contribution to my development as Careers Manager at my school."

 (CDI Careers Educator of the Year 2015)

 The New Anglia Skills Advisory Panel exists to support the growth of an inclusive economy with a highly skilled workforce where skills and employment provision meets business need and the aspirations of individuals.
 It oversees the development of a skills and employment system to help enable business growth and enhance the employment and progression prospects for individuals working and living in Norfolk and Suffolk.

 Find out more on the New Anglia website.

 The New Anglia Careers Hub and Enterprise Adviser Network (EAN)

 The EAN is part of a national initiative that aims to raise the quality of careers provision in secondary schools and colleges, form lasting connections with employers and education and inspire young people to make informed decisions about future career choices.